-This is so that they don't scratch each other.
+This is so neither ring scratches the other.
 For example, platinum is much harder than gold.
-If you place a gold engagement ring against a platinum wedding band, you’ll almost assuredly experience scratching on the gold ring.
+If you place a gold engagement ring against a platinum wedding band, it's almost guaranteed that the gold band will become heavily scratched.

-“For easy reference, gold has a hardness level on the Mohs scale of around 2.5, depending on how many karats, while platinum has 3.5”
+“For easy reference, gold has a hardness level on the Mohs Scale of around 2.5, while platinum has 3.5”

-In fact, this trend has been growing in the fashion world over the last two years.
-White gold and rose gold gold are near each other on the Mohs scale, and are a classic combination.
-Imagine a white gold ring reflecting the pinkish tones of a rose gold ring, with beautiful diamonds adorning both.
-See our ETHICAL WEDDING RINGS Collection for a little inspiration.
+In fact, this mix and match trend has been skyrocketed in recent years.
+White gold and rose gold gold are close to one another on the Mohs Scale, and complement one another beautifully.
+Imagine a delicate white gold ring reflecting the pink hues of a rose gold ring, with beautiful sparkling diamonds adorning both.
+See our collection of ETHICAL WEDDING RINGS for a little inspiration.

-This is a great way to come to a compromise if you and your fiancé have different tastes in metal.
-Perhaps one loves the way yellow gold looks, and the other prefers white gold.
-If you have different skin tones, this is a good way to compliment both.
-Yellow gold tends to look better on darker skin, where white gold or silver looks better on pinkish or pale skin.
-By mixing the colours of gold and certain recommended metals, you can create a wedding set that is as unique as you, and that will last as long as possible.
+Combining metal colours is a great way to compromise if you and your fiancé have different tastes in metal.
+Perhaps one loves the way yellow gold complements their darker skin, whilst the other prefers the cool and contemporary appearance of white gold.
+By mixing gold colours you can create a wedding set that is as unique as you, and that will last as long as possible.